Yandy Díaz Player Props: Rays vs. Twins

-The Tampa Bay Rays, including Yandy Diaz (.333 on-base percentage in past 10 games, 76 points below season-long percentage), take on starting pitcher Louie Varland and the Minnesota Twins at Tropicana Field, Tuesday at 6:40 PM ET.
+Yandy Diaz -- with an on-base percentage of .354 in his past 10 games, 56 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays versus the Minnesota Twins, with Pablo Lopez on the hill, on June 7 at 6:40 PM ET.

-He had two hits (going 2-for-4) in his last game against the Red Sox.
+He had a one-hit showing in his last game (1-for-3) against the Twins.

 Yandy Díaz Game Info & Props vs. the Twins